 There are common questions you might ask about potential funding.
 These same questions could apply to advocacy for new ideas.
 How could access be designed to include camps?
 Advocate for what is going to help the most.
-Consider what would happen if you are not allowed to open due to public health policy.
+Consider what would happen if you were unable to open due to a public health emergency, damage from a natural disaster, or other unexpected circumstances.
 Is there protection or consideration built into the funding for such an occurrence?